pullashradha/Korean-Drama/README.md

 ## Specifications

-The program should handle: | Example Input | Example Output
+The program should ... | Example Input | Example Output
 ----- | ----- | -----
-The program will take the player's name entered in the beginning and display it in the story | Input: Player1 | Output: Player1
+Input the player's name and display it in the story | Enter Your Name: Jane | "Hi Jane!"
-The program will take the player's pet's name entered in the beginning and display it periodically in the story | Input: PetName | Output: PetName
+Input the player's pet's name and display it periodically in the story | What's your pet's name: Charlotte | "Today you and Charlotte, your dog..."
-The program will output specific sentences in the story based on the pet selected at the start | Input: Dog | Output: "Media Frenzy" page adds the sentence "your dog barks enthusiastically at your side"
+Output specific sentences in the story based on the pet selected at the start | Choose your pet: Dog | "Media Frenzy" page adds the sentence "your dog barks enthusiastically at your side"
-The program will lead to another decision page depending on the radio button selected in the current decision page | Input: radio button 1, checked on "Journey Begins" page | Output: "Media Frenzy" page is shown
+Lead to one result based on the radio button selected on the last decision page of the game | Input: radio button 2, checked on "Media Frenzy" page| Output: "Double Dead-End" result page is shown
-The program will lead to different decision pages depending on the special item chosen on the "Journey Begins" page | Input: locket and radio button 2, checked on page "Time Warp" | Output: "Lock(et) Down the Dynasty" page is shown
+Lead to another decision page depending on the radio button selected in the current decision page | Input: radio button 1, checked on "Journey Begins" page | Output: "Media Frenzy" page is shown
-The program will lead to one result based on the radio button selected on the last decision page of the game | Input: radio button 2, checked on "Media Frenzy" page| Output: "Double Dead-End" page is shown
+Lead to different decision pages depending on the special item chosen on the "Journey Begins" page | Input: locket and radio button 2, checked on page "Time Warp" | Output: "Lock(et) Down the Dynasty" result page is shown
-The side bar will display the player's name, pet's name and a picture of the special item | ----- | ----- The side bar will display a facial expression icon depending on the content of the page | ----- | ----- The program will track which results have been completed and output them in the sidebar if the game is continued (without refreshing the page)| Input: Try Again button clicked by player on "Shark Week" page | Output: You have seen 1 of 9 possible endings
+Display the player's name, pet's name and a picture of the special item on the side bar | --- | --- Display a facial expression icon depending on the content of the page, in the side bar | --- | --- Track what results have been completed and output them in the sidebar if the game is continued (without refreshing the page)| Try Again button clicked by player on "Shark Week" page | Sidebar: "You have seen 1 of 9 possible endings"
-The program will play specific music tracks depending on the current page | Input: player clicks on Enter Your Name input field on the landing page | Output: dangerousLove music clip is played
+Play specific music tracks depending on the current page | Player clicks on "Enter Your Name" input field on the landing page | dangerousLove music clip is played

 ## Future Features

 HTML | CSS | JavaScript
 ----- | ----- | -----
-Add more storylines | Modify the icons on the sidebar to be uniform, and look like a video game | Refactor code to be less repetitive when displaying paths-possibly have just one button appear on every page and gather the placement in the storyline based off the radio buttons clicked
+Add more storylines | Modify the icons on the sidebar to be uniform & look like a video game | Refactor code to be less repetitive when displaying paths-possibly have just one button appear on every page and gather the placement in the storyline based off the radio buttons clicked
 Add more game items to modify story | Match the intro form background to the picture on the landing page | Track and list the titles of the ending pages completed instead of just the number
------ | Add in better resolution pictures | Smooth out the audio transitions
+--- | Add in better resolution pictures | Smooth out the audio transitions

 ## Support and Contact Details